-Second Offense: A written documentation is completed and parents are contacted.
+Second Offense: A written documentation is completed and the student is suspended up to three (days).
+Parents will be contacted.
 A referral will be made to Youth Services, School Social Worker and other district staff members.
 There will be a team meeting with the parents to determine the best options for the benefit of the student.
 Parents must attend the meeting before the student receives reinstatement privileges.